webix-hub/docs/data/kanban/loading_data.md

 Loading from a data file
 --------------------------

 To load data from a file, you can use the api/link/ui.tree_url_config.md property.
+The url refers to the JSON object that will be loaded into the board after its initialization.

 ~~~js
 webix.ready(function(){